sebaraneda/sebaraneda.gethub.io/README.md

 - This step relates to using distributed version control from _[Modern Technical Writing][1]_.
 A repository allows for documentation to stay in sync with the latest changes, while easily allowing for contribution.

 #### 2. Add your Markdown formatted resume to the repository
  - From the repository home page, add your resume Markdown file.
-Ensure the file name is `index.md`
+Ensure the file name is `index.md`.

    ![Adding files to a repository](https://github.com/sebaraneda/sebaraneda.gethub.io/blob/main/Step%202.gif)

    _Figure 2: Adding files to a repository_

- - We utilize Markdown to allow for quick changes to our resume for any updates we might need.
-Andrew Etter highlights this importance in terms of version control.
+ - We utilize Markdown for quick changes and updates to our resume as needed.
+Etter highlights this importance in terms of version control.
 Since Markdown is readable and can be edited in-place, your resume becomes a living document.

 #### 3. Generate a static site with a theme
-- In the `Settings` tab, head over to the 'GitHub Pages' section, click `Change theme` and select a theme.
-If you want to look into a custom Jekyll templates, you can view a quick intro to Jekyll [here](https://www.mikedane.com/static-site-generators/jekyll/).
+- In the `Settings` tab, head over to the `GitHub Pages` section, click `Change theme` and select a theme.
+If you want to look into a custom Jekyll template, you can view a quick intro to Jekyll [here](https://www.mikedane.com/static-site-generators/jekyll/).

   ![Choosing a Jekyll theme](https://github.com/sebaraneda/sebaraneda.gethub.io/blob/main/Step%203.gif)